Concurrency

 Rate limiting LLM providers

-max_concurrent bounds simultaneous in-flight tasks on the caller’s side.
-A provider can additionally be rate-limited at the throughput layer (requests per minute).
-The RPM limiter is a sliding-window budget enforced before each llm_call / llm_completion — requests past the budget wait for the window to free up rather than error.
+max_concurrent bounds simultaneous in-flight tasks on the caller's side.
+A provider or model route can additionally be rate-limited at the throughput layer.
+Harn enforces catalog rate_limits metadata before each llm_call: requests per minute (rpm), total tokens per minute (tpm), split input/output token buckets (input_tpm, output_tpm), and route concurrency.
+Requests past the budget wait for the window to free up rather than error.
+RPM/TPM buckets are durable across Harn processes by default, so parallel CLI, eval, and worker processes share the same sliding-window admission state.

 • rpm: 600 in the provider's entry in providers.toml / harn.toml.